AdobeDocs/aem-forms-automated-conversion-service.en/help/introduction-to-automated-form-conversion-service.md

 Sounds like it should come before workflow.
 If it must come after w/f then elaborate in title what is being overboarded.
 Gerund.
 -->

-The service is available for free to AEM Forms 6.4 and later On-Premise term customers and Adobe Managed Service enterprise customers.
-To request access to the service for your organization, send an email to [afc-beta@adobe.com](mailto:afc-beta@adobe.com) with the following details:
+The service is available for free to AEM  6.5 Forms On-Premise term customers and Adobe Managed Service enterprise customers.
+You can contact Adobe Sales team or your Adobe representative to request access to the service.

-* Name of your organization or business unit.
-* Name, email address, and designation of an AEM administrator.
-Create an Adobe ID with similar email address.
-* Geographic region and country of the administrator and other users.
-For example, EMEA, APAC, U.S.A.

-Adobe will enable access for your organization, provide required privileges to the administrator, and a link to Adobe I/O. The administrator can configure and connect your local AEM instance with Automated Forms Conversion service running on Adobe Cloud.
+Adobe enables access for your organization and provide required privileges to the person designated as administrator in your organization.
+The administrator can configure and connect your local AEM instance with Automated Forms Conversion service running on Adobe Cloud.
 See [integrate the Automated Forms Conversion service](configure-the-automated-forms-conversion-service.md) for details.

 <!--
 Comment Type: annotation